Ben Nevis: Geography

 In addition to the main 1345 m summit, Ben Nevis has two subsidiary "tops" listed in Munro's Tables, both of which are called Càrn Dearg ("red hill").
 The higher of these, at 1221 m, is to the northwest, and is often mistaken for Ben Nevis itself in views from the Fort William area.
 The other Càrn Dearg (1020 m) juts out into Glen Nevis on the mountain's southwestern side.
 A lower hill, Meall an t-Suidhe (711 m), is further west, forming a saddle with Ben Nevis which contains a small loch, Lochan Meall an t-Suidhe.
-The popular tourist path from Glen Nevis skirts the side of this hill before ascending Ben Nevis's broad western flank.
+The tourist path from Glen Nevis skirts the side of this hill before ascending Ben Nevis's broad western flank.